vladuemilian/CruceGame/docs/game-rules_en.md

 the bidding with two.
 If at the end of the round the first team has 102 card points and the second one 18 card points, the score will be 7 - 9.
 Note the difference from whist, where if you do not fulfill the bid, your score decreases.
 Also, here is only one bet for every round.
-It is possible not to bid (or to bid 0).
+You can bid 0 (or pass).

 # The points